So, You Want to Speak at SkeptiCamp NYC?

 You ARE allowed to continue making changes to your session after the deadline, as long as your session continues to follow the guidelines set above.
 However, we will NOT likely allow anyone else to enter into the schedule, if all the slots are full.

-8.The FINAL schedule will be printed out a minute or two after midnight, the day of SkeptiCamp NYC.
+9.The FINAL schedule will be assembled a minute or two after midnight, the day of SkeptiCamp NYC.
 You have until then to make your last-minute adjustments.
-After that, it is committed to paper!!
+After that, consider it committed to paper!!

 You May Be Recorded!
 Your Files May be Saved!